 This text is not about the addict and their condition.
-This is about the social-economical-political problems surrounding the issue.
+It is about the social-economical-political problems surrounding the issue.
 In line with the report of September 11, 2016, written by Yvette Brend & Manjula Dufresne – CBC News* BC, on the existing problem families face when seeking help.
 I quote: “Wait times can be as long as six months for the places in high demand, but many rehabs won’t tell you that.
 They just say a bed is just coming up.
 The addict must call in every day and try to snag it.
 Mothers say that can translate into weeks, even months.
 A call and a failure every day.”

 I was able to conclude some interesting facts.
 One of which is on a political/financial level.
 It was explained to me that each year there is a national budget.
 So much for education, so much for defence, so much for healthcare, etc. Okay, let’s look at the healthcare budget.
-The federal government take the billions issued for healthcare and distributes it to the provinces.
+The federal government takes the billions issued for healthcare and distributes it to the provinces.
 Some of the funds are available for new hospitals, medical machinery, etc. Most of which are expected to have a return.
 They are assets.
 Treatment of addiction is seen as an expenditure, not an investment.
 So, the lowest funds are distributed to these.
 The same goes with the legal system, meaning incarceration, arrest, legal aid, etc. No return, only expenditure.

 Social aspects include the introduction of Harm Reduction in the early 1980s.
-Though there are good aspects of this approach, the other side has taken us by a storm.
+Though this approach has good elements, the other side has taken us by storm.
 Consider the pharmaceutical drugs that are being prescribed to treat addiction.
-Halting the increase of beds and qualified staff per province leaves many in need, waiting at the doorsteps for help.
+Halting the increase of beds and qualified staff per province leaves many in need waiting at the doorsteps for help.